sinamics/ztnet/docs/docs/Installation/docker-compose.md

       POSTGRES_DB: ztnet
       NEXTAUTH_URL: "http://localhost:3000" # !!
 Important !!
 Set the NEXTAUTH_URL environment variable to the canonical URL or IP of your site with port 3000
       NEXTAUTH_SECRET: "random_secret"
+      NEXTAUTH_URL_INTERNAL: "http://ztnet:3000" # Internal NextAuth URL for 'ztnet' container on port 3000.
+Do not change unless modifying container name.
     networks:
       - app-network
     links: